-The WIC Mobile Clinic travels to 20 different community locations, visiting each site one day per month.
+The WIC Mobile Clinic hosts 20 different classes at 15 different community locations each month.
 Check out the monthly schedule and classroom site map to find a WIC Mobile pick-up site near you!
 No appointment necessary for pick-ups and mid-certifications.
 First time WIC applicants and re-certifications must call for an appointment.

 WIC Mobile Class Schedule

 Nashville, TN 37211